cloudandheat/prometheus_smart_exporter/README.rst

   specifies the time for which the service stays alive after finishing the last request.
 This can be used to help conserve memory at the cost of measurement latency and CPU/disk-IO.

 ``--socket-path``
   If systemd socket activation is not used, this argument must be given to specify at which location the socket shall be created.
 If a socket is already present at that location, it is unlinked at startup and replaced with a fresh socket.
+In general, it is recommended to use systemd with socket activation instead.

 HTTP Exporter
 -------------